TardifLab/Weighted-SC-Networks/README.md

 Processing scripts should be run in this order.

   1. `scripts_custom/01_qbatch_subcall.sh`
-     - Used to run jobs on the BIC cluster, adapt to your needs
+     - Used to run jobs on remote cluster, adapt to your needs

   2. `scripts_custom/02_micapipe_call.sh`
      - Used to call specific micapipe modules